EclecticGriffin/website/content/blog/2024-03-15_audio-editing.md

 and your headphones.
 This also means one thing breaking won't require you to replace all your equipment.

-Broadly speaking there are two catagories of microphones to consider based on their connection mechanism: USB and XLR.
+Broadly speaking there are two categories of microphones to consider based on their connection mechanism: USB and XLR.
 The former is what you're most likely to find when initially searching and are generally pretty plug-and-play.
 If you don't _need_ an XLR mic, probably just go with a USB.
 The downside of USB mics